ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 ### Jupyter AI v3 and Personas

 As we started working in groups, Jupyter AI took the stage to run through the setup and development of Personas for upcoming Jupyter AI v3.
-This topic was so popular was so popular, that it captivate room that morning, with multiple people (including myself) circling the stage with their chairs, laptops going full speed.
+This topic was so popular that it captivated the room that morning, with multiple people (including myself) circling the stage with their chairs, laptops going full speed.

 I helped to start a [Zulip thread](https://jupyter.zulipchat.com/#narrow/channel/531269-jupytercon/topic/.E2.9C.94.20jupyter-ai-sprint/with/558372308) documenting the setup steps.
 While, still in their early days, the Persona approach is a very powerful concept, deliberately steering away from the currently popular "agent" approach of 2025, and combining traits of AI models and tools under one umbrella.
 If you want to learn more about the philosophy of Jupyter's approach to AI, watch an [interview with Brian Granger](https://thenewstack.io/from-physics-to-the-future-brian-granger-on-project-jupyter-in-the-age-of-ai/) on his vision for Jupyter, AI, and collaboration between humans and machines at TheNewStack.